JohnCanty/wifiStatPy/README.md

 A Python Library for the WifiStat

 The wifiStat is an inexpensive thermostat sold on e-bay.
 Based on the work of a redditor reverse engineering the protocol I have started creating a python library for it.
-This is no frills no error handling, no class, and especially no brains.
+This is no frills, no error handling, no class, and especially no brains.
 Error handling is on you, as I am only publishing this because some other person may be interested.
 So far the interaction with the wifiStat is slow and sometimes clunky.
 After a couple of requests the thermostat seems to stop responding.
 This will work for now, I may do something